12 Easy Bathroom Cleaning Hacks

 9. Faucet

 “Coat your faucet with a mix of vinegar and dish soap and let it sit for about 20 minutes,” says McAllister.
 Wipe off with a soft cloth and rinse.
 For extra shine, polish with a glass cleaner.
 To clean crevices around the faucet, use an old toothbrush and a cleaning solution of your choice.
-“The soft bristles won’t damage the caulking,” note the reFRESH co-founders.
+“The soft bristles won’t damage the caulking,” note Shaw Taylor, Omokhodion and Burgess.

 10. Toothpaste globs

-Note: This article was originally published in 2021; updated in 2023.